la3pna/matlab/vna/README.md

 1. What you have tried (what script, options etc)
 2. Line electrical length
 3. Link to github repo, see below
-4. What the problem seems to be, and how you
+4. What the problem seems to be, and how you have tried to solve it.
+5. If the data are real or simulated.

 -  In a github repo:
 1. All of your S-parameters